kayaman/magj-learn/src/content/docs/aws/dea/plan/data-warehouse.md

 #### AWS DMS

 You can use AWS Database Migration Service (AWS DMS) to migrate data to Amazon Redshift.
 AWS DMS migrates data to and from most commercial and open-source databases, such as Oracle, PostgreSQL, and Microsoft SQL Server.

-AWS Data Migration Service.
-AWS DMS

 When using AWS DMS to migrate your data, the source database remains fully operational during the migration.
 Thus, it minimizes downtime to applications that rely on the database.

 You can use AWS DMS to migrate data to Amazon Redshift by using Amazon Redshift as a target endpoint for AWS DMS.
 The Amazon Redshift target endpoint provides full automation for the following processes: